MAT_MM_CONCRETE

 Residual surface

-$\displaystyle{\sigma_r = \left\{ \begin{array}{ccc} \beta\cdot f_r & : & \mbox{Region 1 and 2} \\ \beta\cdot f_r\left(\xi\cdot p_c,p_c,g\left(\theta\right)\right)\cdot \sqrt{1-min\left(1,\left(\frac{p-\xi\cdot p_c}{p_c\cdot (1-\xi)}\right)^2\right)} & : & \mbox{Region 3} \end{array} \right. }$
+$\displaystyle{\sigma_r = \left\{ \begin{array}{ccc} \beta\cdot f_r & : & \mbox{Regions 1 and 2} \\ \beta\cdot f_r^{23}\cdot \sqrt{1-min\left(1,\left(\frac{p-\xi\cdot p_c}{p_c\cdot (1-\xi)}\right)^2\right)} & : & \mbox{Region 3} \end{array} \right. }$

 Yield criterion and plastic flow

-$\begin{array}{ccc} \sigma_{eff} = \sigma_y \rightarrow \mbox{Yielding} & : & \mbox{Region 1 and 2} \\ \left(\frac{\sigma_{eff}}{\sigma_y}\right)^2 + \left(\frac{p/p_c-\xi}{1-\xi}\right)^2 \rightarrow \mbox{Yielding} & : & \mbox{Region 3} \end{array}$
+$\begin{array}{ccc} \sigma_{eff} = \sigma_y \rightarrow \mbox{Yield} & : & \mbox{Regions 1 and 2} \\ \left(\frac{\sigma_{eff}}{\sigma_y}\right)^2 + \left(\frac{p/p_c-\xi}{1-\xi}\right)^2 \rightarrow \mbox{Yield} & : & \mbox{Region 3} \end{array}$

 Damage

-Damage is divided into tensile damage, $D_t$ and crushing damage, $D_c$.
+Damage is divided into tensile damage, $D_t$, and crushing damage, $D_c$.
 Crushing damage is divided into deviatoric crushing damage, $D_{c,dev}$, and volumetric crushing damage, $D_{c,vol}$.

-$D_t = min\left(1,\sum{\frac{d\varepsilon_{eff}^p}{\varepsilon_r}}\right)$
+$D_t = min\left(1,\sum{\frac{d\varepsilon_{eff}^p}{\varepsilon_{p,r}}}\right)$

 $D_c = \sqrt{D_{c,dev}^2 + D_{c,vol}^2}$

-$D_{c,dev} = min\left(1,\sum{\frac{d\varepsilon_{eff}^p}{\varepsilon_r}}\right)$
+$D_{c,dev} = min\left(1,\sum{\frac{d\varepsilon_{eff}^p}{\varepsilon_{p,r}}}\right)$

 $D_{c,vol} = min\left(1,\sum{\frac{d\varepsilon_{vol}^p}{\varepsilon_{L}}}\right)$

-A damage factor, $D_{fac}$ is defined as:
+A damage factor, $D_{f}$, is defined as:

-$\displaystyle{D_{fac} = \left\{ \begin{array}{ccc} \left(1-D_c\right)^m & : & p \ge 0 \\ \left(1-D_c\right)^m\cdot \left(1-D_t\right)^m & : & p \lt 0 \end{array} \right. }$
+$\displaystyle{D_f = \left\{ \begin{array}{ccc} \left(1-D_c\right)^m & : & p \ge 0 \\ \left(1-D_c\right)^m\cdot \left(1-D_t\right)^m & : & p \lt 0 \end{array} \right. }$

-$m$ is an input parameter.
+Parameter $m$ is an input parameter.

-Contour plot attribute "Damage" in the GUI displays maximum of tensile and crushing damage.
+The contour plot attribute "Damage" in the GUI displays maximum of tensile and crushing damage.

-Strain rate dependency
+Strain rate hardening

-$\displaystyle{sr = \left\{ \begin{array}{ccc} \dot{\varepsilon}_{eff}^p & : & \mbox{Region 1 and 2} \\ \sqrt{\left(\dot{\varepsilon}_{eff}^p\right)^2 + \left(\dot{\varepsilon}_{vol}^p\right)^2} & : & \mbox{Region 3} \end{array} \right. }$
+$\displaystyle{\dot{\varepsilon}^p = \left\{ \begin{array}{ccc} \dot{\varepsilon}_{eff}^p & : & \mbox{Regions 1 and 2} \\ \sqrt{\left(\dot{\varepsilon}_{eff}^p\right)^2 + \left(\dot{\varepsilon}_{vol}^p\right)^2} & : & \mbox{Region 3} \end{array} \right. }$

-$\sigma_y^{dyn} = \sigma_y^{qs} + \sigma_y^{rate}$
+$\sigma_y^{dyn} = \sigma_y^{qs} + \sigma_y^{rate}\cdot D_f$

-$p_c^{dyn} = p_c^{qs} + \sigma_y^{rate}$
+$p_c^{dyn} = p_c^{qs} + \sigma_y^{rate}\cdot D_f$

 $\varepsilon_{p,u} = \varepsilon_{p,u0}\cdot\left(1 + \psi_p\cdot \left(\frac{f_u^*+\psi_r\cdot\sigma_y^{rate}}{f_c}-1\right)\right)$